All Episodes

 You don't grow up that way.

-You know, you know, hate.
+You know, hate.

 Yeah, I do.

-I think I love of course they hate freedom.
+I think, of course, they hate freedom.

-Uh uh damn right people hate freedom, Snerby.
+Damn right people hate freedom, Snurby.

 You think Obama likes freedom?

-Freedom's The biggest threat to Obama's agenda that there is.
+Freedom's the biggest threat to Obama's agenda that there is.

 What is Obama's agenda really all about?